3D Printing Service:

 How does Material Jetting work?

-The printer expels these liquid materials through a small nozzle onto the build platform throughout the material jetting process.
+The material jetting 3D printer expels these liquid materials through a small nozzle onto the build platform throughout the material jetting process.
 Subsequently, UV light can cure the layers, and heat or chemical methods can solidify the desired 3D shape.
 The material jetting machine repeats this step until the object is complete.

 After material jetting, the crucial post-processing step involves removing the support material structure.
 Subsequently, the part may undergo sanding, polishing, or dyeing based on the desired finish and material properties, following the initial UV curing that solidifies the material.

 Material jetting is an optimal 3D printing method for creating high-resolution objects with intricate details and complex geometries.
-Additionally, industries such as medicine, dentistry, and jewelry, where precision is paramount use this technology.
+Additionally, industries such as medicine, dentistry, and jewelry, where precision is paramount, use this technology.

 Advantages to Material Jetting